TheodorJaarvik/Fys-stk3155_Project3/README.md

 # Fys-stk3155_Project3
 A classification model using "Fake news classification" dataset by Bhavik Jikadara for classifying fake news.

+We perform classification experiments on detecting fake versus credible news articles using three distinct models:
+- Logistic Regression
+- Neural Network classifier
+- Decision Tree.

+By comparing their performances and examining the most influential features, we gain insight into how textual patterns inform classification decisions.

+# Contributors:

-Contributors: Elaha Ahmadi, Herman Scheele & Theodor Jaarvik
+Elaha Ahmadi, Herman Scheele & Theodor Jaarvik

 # Instructions

-If there is any problems with file pathing, remove "../" as there has been issues between contributors
+If there is any problems with file pathing, remove "../" as there has been issues between contributors, use branch 'absolute_path_configured'

-1. Start by running the file "Run_All.py", this will create the final dataset, and build & save all the models
+1. Start by running the file "Run_All.py", this will create the final dataset, and build & save all the models, as well as do one run of our model testing file
-2. Then run the file "Model_Testing.py" to see our testing work.
+2. Then run the file "Model_Testing.py" if you want to test the models more than once, no retraining is needed as the models are saved.

 # setup and imports
 The packages and frameworks needed to run this project is: